 Meet Our Team

 Caitlyn joined Work and Learn Indiana in August 2018.
 She obtained her bachelor's degree in strategic communications with a specialization in public relations from Butler University.
 Previously interning with multiple local organizations, she experienced the importance of internships firsthand.
-Caitlyn provides website support to employers and students, manages social media, oversees IMPACT Awards logistics, and attends career fairs to promote Work and Learn Indiana to students.
+Caitlyn provides web site support, monitors key metrics for funders and partners, and manages social media, communications, and marketing.

 Sally joined Work and Learn Indiana in August 2021.
 Sally pursued her bachelor's degree in general studies with a focus in business administration, interpersonal relations, and sociology.
 Once she finished her bachelor's, she pursued her master's in college student affairs at Eastern Illinois University.
 While completing her master's, she completed two internships at various diverse institutions which opened the doors to her obtaining a full-time position after graduate school.
 Sally is responsible for supporting all educators in the development of work-based learning programs, advancement of employer relations, and recruitment of students towards successful experiential learning participation.